oliverwilms/feeder/README.md

 This solution contains an InterSystems IRIS Interoerability Production for sending test messages.

 ## Enhanced for Interoperability Contest
-Specify code to use to generate test files from Feeder Cache Server Page
+We can specify code to use to generate test files from Feeder Cache Server Page.
+The production has new BusinessProcessBPL process to automatically import CSV files using [csvgen](https://openexchange.intersystems.com/package/csvgen)

 ## Extra: File Adapters to allow multiple IRIS instances to process files in shared directories.